 There could be many different reasons for not being accepted for credit.
 You may already have too much debt or be struggling with a bad credit score.
 However, it may be a much less obvious reason, such as not being on the electoral roll.
 You may also find that you’ve been rejected for credit because of a mistake in your credit history.
 Or it could be the result of a fraud that you have no knowledge of.
 The first, and most important, step is to find out why your application for credit was declined.
 You can do this by calling the lender or by putting the question in writing.

-Do you have a right to know the reasons?
+You have a right to know the reasons

 The information in your credit report